 You can also hold this self-image in your mind, even when you're away from the mirror.
-When you're feeling depressed or lazy, call this image to mind.
-Merely visualizing yourself in the costume of happiness can dilute those negative feelings and clear a path for optimism and joy.
+When you're feeling depressed or lazy, visualizing yourself in the costume of happiness can dilute those negative feelings and clear a path for optimism and joy.